 Kim Hooper: This title came to me in the same way the title of my first book came to me.
 My first book started with the line “People who knew me think I’m dead.”
 From that, I had the title: People Who Knew Me.
 With this book, the first line (from Dave) is “There are several ways the world could end.”
 The title came from there and it stuck.

 Maribel Garcia: Your fans love that you are such a prolific author.
 So, the following questions specifically address the question: HOW DO YOU DO IT?

 Kim Hooper: I really just love to write.
-I think because I’m so busy (I have a full-time job, I’m a mom, etc.), I don’t get too up in my head about writing.
+I think because I’m so busy (I work as a copywriter, I’m a mom, etc.), I don’t get too up in my head about writing.
 There are long stretches when I don’t write much.
 If I get an idea I love and want to write a novel, I set a goal of 5,000 words per week and I look at it as something I “get” to do for an hour or so each day.
 If I had whole days open before me, I’d probably be paralyzed.
 Writing is such a good escape for me and I’m lucky that my escape translates to books that others can enjoy (well, hopefully!).